ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 In TensorFlow, variables are generally trainable parameters.
 They are required parts of your graph when doing learning.
-Each ``save_period`` (set as arg to :py:meth:`htf.tfcompute.tfcompute.attach`), they are written to your model directory.
+Each ``save_period`` (set as arg to :py:meth:`tensorflowcompute.tfcompute.attach`), they are written to your model directory.
-Note that when a run is started, the latest values of your variables are loaded from your model directory. *If you are starting a new run but you previously ran your model, the old variable values will be loaded.* To prevent this unexpectedly loading old checkpoints, if you run :py:meth:`htf.graphbuilder.graph_builder.save`, it will move out all old checkpoints.
-This behavior means that if you want to restart, you should not re-run :py:meth:`htf.graphbuilder.graph_builder.save` in your restart script, *nor* should you pass ``move_previous = False`` as a parameter if you re-run :py:meth:`htf.graphbuilder.graph_builder.save`.
+Note that when a run is started, the latest values of your variables are loaded from your model directory. *If you are starting a new run but you previously ran your model, the old variable values will be loaded.* To prevent this unexpectedly loading old checkpoints, if you run :py:meth:`graphbuilder.graph_builder.save`, it will move out all old checkpoints.
+This behavior means that if you want to restart, you should not re-run :py:meth:`graphbuilder.graph_builder.save` in your restart script, *nor* should you pass ``move_previous = False`` as a parameter if you re-run :py:meth:`graphbuilder.graph_builder.save`.

 Variables are also how you save data as seen above.
 If you are doing training and also computing other variables, be sure to set your